jaydenaung/Terraform-AWS-TGW-Lab/README.md

 ![header image](img/spoke2.png)

-* Note: All Photos in the websites were taken by me, using an iPhone.
+>> Note: All Photos shown on the websites were taken by me, using an iPhone.
 They are photos of one of my most favorite cities on earth - **Edinburgh**!

-# Test
+# Additional East-West Traffic Test
-If you're feeling curious, you can do the following test besides accessing the websites.
+If you're feeling adventurous, you can do the following test, besides accessing the websites.
+The NAT instance (linux firewall) is configured so that all traffic between VPCs goes through it.

+We can test this by accessing to an internal web server from an internal webserver.

 1. Log in to the NAT Instance via SSH, using the key pair you've described in the variables.tf.